teambit/envs/packages/react-native/README.md

 ### Expo "jest-haste-map" error after bit import of a component - naming collision

-If you get this error, you need to expend the metro-config blacklist to ignore also the components default directory folder where Bit import components.
+If you get this error, you need to expend the metro-config blacklist to ignore all the non 'dist' files from imported components.
 Link to the issue https://github.com/teambit/envs/issues/149

 The default directory is: `"componentsDefaultDirectory": "components/{name}"`